 Christie is also committed to bringing new works to life.
 During his tenure with the Phoenix Symphony, he premiered works by 16 living composers, and has championed commissions by leading and emerging composers alike, including Osvaldo Golijov, Matthew Hindson, Marjan Mozetich, Stephen Paulus, Michael Daugherty, Mason Bates, Mark Grey, and more.
 In 2011, Christie led Minnesota Opera in the world premiere performances of Kevin Puts’ Silent Night, which was awarded the 2012 Pulitzer Prize for Music.
-Anthony Tommasini praised his “supple pacing and vitality” in The New York Times, when Christie led the work in 2013 with Opera Philadelphia.
-He conducted the European premiere of the opera in October 2014 at the Wexford Festival Opera in Ireland, and will lead the production in May 2015 with Opéra de Montréal.
+Anthony Tommasini praised his “supple pacing and vitality” in The New York Times, when Christie led the work in 2013 with Opera Philadelphia and again in 2015 with Opéra de Montréal.
+He conducted the European premiere of the opera in October 2014 at the Wexford Festival Opera in Ireland,

 In June 2013, Christie made his San Francisco Opera debut with the world premiere performances of Mark Adamo’s The Gospel of Mary Magdalene.
 2013–2014 highlights also included the world premiere of Twenty-Seven, a new opera by Ricky Ian Gordon commissioned by Opera Theatre of St. Louis starring Stephanie Blythe as Gertrude Stein; the world premiere of a new work by Matthew Hindson with the Phoenix Symphony; and productions of Puccini’s Manon Lescaut, Richard Strauss’ Arabella, and Verdi’s Macbeth with Minnesota Opera.

 Notable past engagements include highly praised productions of Corigliano’s The Ghosts of Versailles and John Adams’s The Death of Klinghoffer, and the North American premiere of Unsuk Chin’s Alice in Wonderland, all with Opera Theatre of St. Louis; the European premieres of The Ghosts of Versailles at the Wexford Festival Opera; Minnesota Opera performances of Verdi’s La traviata, Bernard Herrmann’s Wuthering Heights, Puccini’s Madame Butterfly, and Donizetti’s Anna Bolena; as well as various performances at Opernhaus Zürich and Finnish National Opera.